CapitanMikon/Yearly-project/experiments/readme.md

 # Introduction
-- This page will contain stuff regarding experiments using my program
+- This page will contain stuff regarding experiments using this program
 - More info will be added later

 ## Content